 - Sole traders and partnerships are not apportioning input tax credits and making adjustments to expenditure that is partly private and partly business use (e.g. motor vehicle expenses).
 To calculate their GST liability, small businesses are required to undertake this apportionment each time they prepare their BAS, though in practice the actual private use may not be accurately determined until the business is required to complete and lodge its annual income tax return.
 Sole traders and partnerships with an annual turnover of up to $2 million that pay GST either on a monthly or quarterly basis can apportion the private portion of GST credits on an annual basis, instead of each time the BAS is lodged;

 - Assets financed by way of commercial hire purchase (CHP).
 While an up-front GST credit is available for businesses accounting for GST using the accruals or invoice basis, this is not available where the business uses the cash basis.
 When the cash basis applies the GST credit to be claimed is calculated as 1/11th of the “principal” portion of the total CHP payments made during the relevant month or quarter, (i.e. the credit is claimed progressively over the term of the CHP loan).
-In order to claim the total GST credit upfront, the business would need to consider financing the asset by way of a chattel mortgage and the business owner should also know how to get low-interest loans even with bad credit.
+In order to claim the total GST credit upfront, the business would need to consider financing the asset by way of a chattel mortgage from mortgage lenders and the business owner should also know how to get low-interest loans even with bad credit.